Sea to Summit Pocket Shower

 Filling up the shower can be a bit tricky sometimes, especially if access to the body of water is limited.
 The upper end makes for a huge opening, so if there's flowing water and you can place it under a mini waterfall or in a strong stream (just don't lose it), it fills up in seconds.

 However, simply dunking it in still water won't fill it up, as the water's pressure on the outside squeezes the bag together and there's no "incentive" (in Nerdspeak: pressure differential) for the water to enter.
-Depending on the conditions, I either make a sweeping motion to achieve the goal, or - actually, quite often – I take the pot and scoop water with it into the shower.
+Depending on the conditions, I either make a sweeping motion to achieve the goal, or - actually, quite often – I take the pot and scoop water into the shower.
 This also makes it easier to avoid debris getting in and clogging the head.

 If the inside is dry (it can be turned inside-out and dried quickly), the shower bag can be used really well as a dry bag.
 In fact, this thing, in essence, is Sea-to-Summit's dry bag with the shower head attached.
 If really bad weather is looming or a deep river crossing is inevitable, it's vital to keep things like the sleeping bag bone dry.
 The shower can do great double duty for this purpose.